 YES NO Assigned To Date Completed LABELLING Do all containers of hazardous products received from a supplier have a product label?
 Are product labels attached to the containers of any hazardous product received as a bulk shipment?
 Are hazardous products stored in pipes, tanks, barrels, etc. identified with a label?
 Do all containers of hazardous products decanted from the original supplier container into another container have a workplace label?
-Is there a process developed to ensure that product labels are on (or available) for all new hazardous products received?
+Is there a process developed to ensure that product labels are on (or available) for all new hazard-ous products received?
 Is there a process developed to create and provide product labels and other means of identification when required?
-Is there a process developed to update product and workplace labels and SDSs with new data about a hazardous product?
-SAFETY DATA SHEETS (SDS) Is there an updated SDS for hazardous products received from a supplier?
+Is there a process developed to update product and workplace labels and safety data sheets with new data about a hazardous product?
+SAFETY DATA SHEETS (SDS) · Is there an updated SDS for hazardous products received from a supplier?
 Are copies of all SDSs readily available to workers?
 If in electronic format, can workers readily access the information in case of an accident or emergency?
-Does the JHSC or HSR for the workplace have copies of all SDSs?
+Does the JHSC or health and safety representative for the workplace have copies of all SDSs?
 Is there a process developed for the procurement (requesting and receiving) of SDSs with new purchases?
 Is there a method developed to make the most current SDSs readily available to workers?

-YES NO Assigned To Date Completed WORKER EDUCATION Have the workers who work with or in proximity to hazardous products received updated WHMIS training and instruction?
+YES NO Assigned To Date Completed WORKER EDUCATION Have the workers who work with or in proximity to hazardous products received updated WHMIS 2015 training and instruction?
 Is there a process to identify new workers and contractors who require WHMIS education?
-Does the employer maintain training records?
+Are there training records maintained?
 Is there a process to evaluate the need for additional or specialized instruction to workers (different language or learning difficulties) and provide this instruction where required?
 Is there a process to provide prompt instruction to workers whenever new product information or new hazard control information becomes available?
 Is the workplace JHSC or HSR consulted in the development and delivery of WHMIS-related worker training?
 Are WHMIS instructors, from either internal or external sources, identified in the worker education program?
 Is the training and information provided to workers tailored to circumstances and conditions specific to your workplace?
 Does the training include information concerning the hazards of each hazardous material used by or in proximity of a worker?
 Does the training include information concerning the required elements of a product label?
 Does the training include information concerning the required elements of a workplace label?
 Does the training include information concerning the required elements of a safety data sheet and how to access them?

 YES NO Assigned To Date Completed Does the training include information concerning accidental spills or emergency procedures of hazardous materials?
 Does the training include information concerning first aid?
 Does the training include information and instruction on control measures and safe work procedures?
-Does the training cover how workers will be informed of the required information for new products that enter the workplace?
-Does the training include how workers can obtain information for new or existing products, or when new hazard and/or hazard control information becomes available?
+Does the training include information when new products are received, or new hazard and/or hazard control information becomes available?
 Is there a process to evaluate workers' understanding of WHMIS, and provide further education and training as required?
 Is there a process to review, in consultation with the JHSC or HSR, the effectiveness of the WHMIS education and training program at least once a year?